Zoning

 • Urban Corridor Zones that support mixed use development.

-Information contained within the fact sheets is advisory and provided as a guide to give a general understanding of the key parameters that apply in the relevant policy area.
 For full details of policy that affects proposed development, you should consult the Planning and Design Code as the statutory document.

 Urban Corridor Zones